dance2die/sung.codes/content/blog/2020/on-delibrate-practice/index.md

 - _Reference: [The Beginner’s Guide to Deliberate Practice][beginner]_
 - _Reference: [The Myth and Magic of Deliberate Practice][myth]_

-## Pruposeful
+## Purposeful

-Being "purposeful" means having a focused attention during practice.
+Being "purposeful" means having focused attention during practice.

 ## Systematic

 The biggest difference between a "simple repetition" and the Deliberate Practice is the "feedback".
 There are two ways to get feedback.

-1. Measurement (Effective): You need to quantify your success and track of the progress.
+1. Measurement (Effective): You need to quantify your success and track the progress.
 Examples include,
    1. Number of pages read in a book
    1. Pushup count (during a workout)
    1. Sales call count